jpakkane/mesonarduino/readme.md

 # Porting to other Arduino models

+This project is currently ported to

+    * Arduino Uno
+    * Arduino Leonardo

-This project hardcodes Arduino Uno.
-If you have a different model, change the compiler specifications and flags in the cross file.
+If you have a different model, add the compiler specifications and flags to a new file in the cross/ subdirectory.
 There does not seem to be a way to easily get these programmatically so you have to copy them by hand from Arduino IDE invocations.